Selenicereus pteranthus (Link ex A. Dietr.) Britton & Rose

 Princess of the Night, Snake Cactus

-Selenicereus pteranthus is one of the most popular night blooming cacti.
-It is a perennial, vine like, clambering or scrambling, spiny, leafless epiphyte, with 4 to 6 angled stems up to 10 feet (3 m) long and up to 2 inches (5 cm) in diameter.
+Selenicereus pteranthus is one of the most popular night-blooming cacti.
+It is a vine-like, clambering, or scrambling epiphyte with 4 to 6 angled stems that grow up to 10 feet (3 m) long and up to 2 inches (5 cm) in diameter.
 The conic spines are solitary or in clusters of 2 to 4.
-The flowers are spectacular, very fragrant, trumpet-shaped, white or pale cream and up to 12 inches (30 cm) long.
+The spectacular fragrant flowers are trumpet-shaped, white or pale cream-colored, up to 12 inches (30 cm) long, and up to 8 inches (20 cm) in diameter.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 45 °F (+7.2 °C).